TamilanBotsZ/AwesomeFilter/README.md

 ## Messing Editz Follow This 👇

-Join our Updates channel 💗 Fork This Repo 🍴 Star This Repo 🌟 Support Tamilan Developer 💥
+ - 💗 Star This Repo 🌟 Support Tamilan Developer 💥

 ### Required Variables
 * `BOT_TOKEN`: Create a bot using [@BotFather](https://telegram.dog/BotFather), and get the Telegram API token.